aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/jpg-to-xls/_index.md

 ---
 title: Python JPG to XLS - JPG to XLS Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-JPG to XLS in Python.
-Python Convert JPG to XLS saveformat.
-Python JPG to XLS format.
-Save JPG to XLS Python.
+Convert JPG to XLS quickly and easily with Aspose.Cells.
+Python JPG to XLS.
+Python Save JPG to XLS.
+Save JPG as XLS using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., JPG to XLS in Python., Python JPG to XLS saveformat., JPG to XLS Python., Python Convert JPG to XLS]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert JPG to XLS in Python., Save JPG to XLS using Python., Python JPG to XLS saveformat., JPG to XLS Converter., Python Save JPG as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}